oasysokubo/Speech-interpretation-and-recognition/README.md

 # **VoiceCom**

 Voice recognition application using Sphinx4 library, able to understand and translate English speech into text and execute commands.
+Implements Natural Language Processing and Deep Learning and uses an acoustical modeling translation system.
+Also, a voice synthesizer system is implemented for natural language feedback to users.

 ## Getting Started